Lateral root: Signaling

 The results from these mutants indicate that IAA is required for lateral roots in various stages of development.

 Also, researchers found a close relationship between the position of the first division of lateral root formation and the root tip.
 A cycB1:1::uidA selectable marker was used as a reporter for lateral root initiation and its early mitotic events.
-This marker was histochemically stained for beta-glucuronidase (GUS) in Arabidopsis thalia seedlings, which highlighted activity in the lateral root primordium and the transition zone between the hypocotyl and the root.
+This marker was histochemically stained for beta-glucuronidase (GUS) in Arabidopsis thaliana seedlings, which highlighted activity in the lateral root primordium and the transition zone between the hypocotyl and the root.
 Seedlings were harvested every day for a week and stained for GUS activity, then measured the primary root length as well as the distance to the root tip, the ratio between these two numbers being consistent.
 From this study, the following was concluded: